3 Ways to Run a Jira Export to Excel (+ Video Tutorial)

 Below we unpack three options for exporting data from Jira to Excel.

-- The first option involves downloading a CSV file in Jira.
+- The second option involves downloading a CSV file in Jira.
 While simple, this option can result in many different versions of the same dataset flying around an organization; downloaded data doesn’t stay in sync with Jira and can grow stale quickly.

-- The second option involves a Jira export add-in that appears in Excel.
+- The third option involves a Jira export add-in that appears in Excel.
 While Jira Cloud for Excel is an Atlassian app, it also has it fair share of user reviews complaining about the app’s unresponsiveness.

 Decide which option is right for you and then go to the corresponding tutorial below.

-Option #1: Export a CSV File in Jira
+Option #2: Export a CSV File in Jira

 Step 1: Get to the right spot in Jira